-This segment comprises the reinsurance business (representing NN Re, at 31 December 2022 excluding results from certain reinsurance arrangements regarding the life insurance business of NN Czech Republic, NN Hellas and NN Life Japan SME Life insurance business), the holding result and other results.
-The Other segment had an operating result of EUR -172 million in 2022.
-As at 31 December 2022, the equity allocated to the Other segment (excluding Japan Closed Block VA) was EUR 344 million.
-The allocated equity of the Other segment mainly comprises the allocated equity of the reinsurance business (EUR 152 million, excluding Japan Closed Block VA), as well as the cash capital position at the holding company (EUR 2,081 million), subordinated loans provided to NN Life, NN Non-Life, NN Belgium and NN Bank (EUR 2,429 million) and other net assets of the holding company and other legacy and corporate entities (EUR 1,475 million, an amount of EUR 1,058 million thereof consisting of the acquisition intangibles and goodwill mainly as a result of the acquisition of Delta Lloyd, MetLife Greece and Poland) minus the financial leverage of the holding company NN Group (EUR 5,792 million).
+This segment comprises the reinsurance business, the holding result and other results.
+The Other segment had an operating result of EUR -117 million in 2023.
+As at 31 December 2023, the equity allocated to the Other segment was EUR -8 million.
+The allocated equity of the Other segment mainly comprises the allocated equity of the reinsurance business EUR 710 million, as well as the cash capital position at the holding company (EUR 971 million), subordinated loans provided to NN Life, NN Non-Life, NN Belgium and NN Bank (EUR 2,426 million) and other net assets of the holding company and other legacy and corporate entities (EUR 1,176 million, an amount of EUR 1,049 million thereof consisting of the acquisition intangibles and goodwill mainly as a result of the acquisition of Delta Lloyd, Heinenoord, MetLife Greece and Poland) minus the financial leverage of the holding company NN Group (EUR 5,291 million).